Nero Burning ROM

 Nero Burning ROM, commonly called Nero, is an optical disc authoring program from Nero AG.
 The software is part of the Nero Multimedia Suite but is also available as a stand-alone product.
-It is used for burning and copying optical discs such as CDs, DVDs, Blu-rays.
-The program also supports label printing technologies LightScribe and LabelFlash and can be used to convert audio files into other audio formats.
+It is used for burning and copying optical media such as CDs, DVDs, and Blu-ray disks.
+The program also supports the label printing technologies LightScribe and LabelFlash, and can be used to convert audio files into other audio formats.

 Name

 Nero Burning ROM is a pun in reference to Roman Emperor Nero, who was best known for his association in the Great Fire of Rome.
 The emperor allegedly fiddled while the city of Rome burned.
 Also, Rome in German is spelled Rom.
 The software's logo features a burning Colosseum, although this is an anachronism as it was not built until after Nero's death.

 Features

 Nero Burning ROM is only available for Microsoft Windows.
 A Linux-compatible version was available from 2005 to 2012, but it has since been discontinued.
 In newer versions, media can be added to compilations via the Nero MediaBrowser.
 Nero AirBurn, a new feature in Nero 2015, enables users to burn media straight from their mobile devices.
 The latest version is Nero Burning ROM 2017 released in October 2016 including SecurDisc 4.0 with 256-bit encryption.

 The software supports the creation of a variety of media formats: